advance100/doc_webpack/testing.md

 ### karma and webpack

 You can use webpack with karma.
-Add [`"webpack"` as preprocessor](https://github.com/webpack/karma-webpack-plugin) to your karam config.
+Add [`"webpack"` as preprocessor](https://github.com/webpack/karma-webpack) to your karma config.

 ## node.js testing